Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: The Lambda Calculus: A Summary

-The two most usual evaluation strategies are: (i) \textit{lazy evaluation}, where the redex chosen is the leftmost, outermost redex of a term; and (ii) \textit{strict evaluation}, where the redex chosen is the leftmost, innermost redex of a term.
+The two most common evaluation strategies are: (i) \textit{normal or leftmost order}, where the leftmost, outermost redex of a term is reduced first, and the (ii) \textit{applicative or strict order}, where rightmost, innermost redex of a term is reduced first.
+An outermost redex is a redex not contained in another redex, and an innermost redex is a redex that does not contain other redexes.

-Choosing the evaluation strategy is very important to clearly define which redex to reduce through the $\beta$-reduction.
-Furthermore, it is not just a matter of personal preference, since there is a theorem that says that if a term $M$ has a normal form $P$, then the \textit{lazy evaluation strategy} will always reach $P$ from $M$, in a finite number of $\beta$-reductions.
-Therefore, in this work, we always use the \textit{lazy evaluation strategy} when performing $\beta$-reductions on terms, to assure that, if the term has a normal form, we are able to reach it.
+Choosing the evaluation strategy is important to clearly define which redex to reduce through $\beta$-reduction.
+Furthermore, it is not just a matter of personal preference since there is a theorem that says that if a term $M$ has a normal form $P$, then the \textit{normal order evaluation strategy} will always reach $P$ from $M$, in a finite number of $\beta$ reductions.

+Therefore, in this work, we always use the \textit{normal order evaluation strategy} when making $\beta$ reductions on terms to ensure that if the term has a normal form, we can reach it.

+There is another type of reduction in the Lambda calculus, the $\alpha$-reduction, which is responsible for the renaming of bound variables when necessary.
+But since we are following the Barendregt convention \cite{barendregt1984lambda}, which states that the name of the bound variables will always be unique, we do not need to consider $\alpha$-reduction in this work.